Opinion | George Shultz will be remembered as one of the most influential secretaries of state in our history

 “Democracy is not a spectator sport,” a phrase that he proudly wore on his favorite tie, and a message that we need desperately to remember in our challenged and battered country today.

-Shultz never stopped learning.
+George never stopped learning.
 There was always another intellectual frontier to cross, and so after government, he would become consumed with the challenges of climate change, learning the science and technology and pairing that knowledge with his grasp of political and economic realities.
 At Hoover, we called him the “great convener.”
 There was always a working group or task force or seminar that brought people together to learn and share ideas.

-With his colleagues, Henry Kissinger, William Perry and Sidney Drell, Shultz renewed his commitment, first expressed in the Reagan administration, to rid the world of nuclear weapons.
+With his colleagues, Henry Kissinger, William Perry and Sidney Drell, George renewed his commitment, first expressed in the Reagan administration, to rid the world of nuclear weapons.
 Like so much that he touched, it was a big idea — not achievable in the short term but still worth pursuing.
-In large ways and small, Shultz shaped and changed the world, both with policy breakthroughs of his own and by inspiring others to do their part in improving the human condition.
+In large ways and small, George shaped and changed the world, both with policy breakthroughs of his own and by inspiring others to do their part in improving the human condition.

 Now, we will have to carry on the work that he challenged us to do: to love freedom, to provide opportunity for all and to never lose a thirst for learning.
 We will miss him.
 Yet, we could not have asked for more than to have shared in his passionate embrace of life’s joys and challenges.
 George Shultz ran his race and finished strong until the very end.
 For that we should be grateful, because even as we mourn his passing, we are all so much better for having been a part of the consequential life that he lived.